How to Complete a Concrete Cut for an Egress Window

 The blocks along the bottom of the cut will need to be filled with concrete.
 Before applying the concrete, you will want to stuff the cores of the blocks with newspaper to prevent the concrete from dripping down.

 There you have it, 10 steps to completing a concrete cut for an egress window.
 Once again, we cannot stress enough, if you are not 110% confident in your abilities to complete this, don't even attempt it yourself.
 Hire an expert help.
 Cutting into your foundation can be dangerous and can cause structural damage to your home if done incorrectly.
-That said, if you know your up for it, grab your tools and safety equipment and get cutting.
+That said, if you know you're up for it, grab your tools and safety equipment and get cutting.